Institute for Frontier Questions of Life

 Animals help us to learn love and compassion.
 It is an act of kindness, when animals come to earth to be together with humans.
 Very often they take extremely much upon themselves and ultimately remind us, what love, forgiveness, trust, modesty, and being in the now really mean.
 For those who have eyes to see, they can be the greatest teachers."

 (Quoted from Ursula Demarmels, translated from her bestselling book "Who Was I in My Former Life?
-The Positive Effects of Spiritual Regression”, see Books and CD).
+The Positive Effects of Spiritual Regression”, HEYNE / Random House, see also at Books and CD).

 A recent publication of the Austrian Ministry of Science (July 2009; quoted at www.salzburg24.at on 12.7.2009) stated that in 2008, the number of animals used in Austrian animal experiments has increased by 11.4 % compared to 2007.
 Unfortunately, this reflects a situation also present in Germany or Switzerland, and also in various other countries.
 Apparently, this is a general tendency, following an increasing “model adaptation” also caused by gene technologies. - In my eyes, this could be understood as an ethical confession of failure of all who were involved.
 Especially in the times of economic crisis it would be a good opportunity to concentrate on really humanitarian aid to all living beings and on spiritual interconnectedness.